Hongtu Boulevard station

-Hongtu Boulevard Station (宏图大道站) is a station of Line 2, Line 3 and Line 8 of Wuhan Metro.
+Hongtu Boulevard Station (宏图大道站) is a station of Line 2, Line 3 and Line 8 of Wuhan Metro and is also the northern terminus of Line 3.
 It entered revenue service on December 28, 2015.
 It is located in Dongxihu District.
 This station is the cross-platform interchange station of Line 2 and 3, with additional transfer to Line 8 platform below.